-The ambitions of Cluj-Napoca is to become climate neutral by 2050 and to replace all public transportations vehicles with non-polluting vehicles by 2030.
-Moreover, Cluj-Napoca aims to improved energy efficiency for at least 40000 apartments, and public areas around apartment blocks, which are rehabilitated to reduce car usage and make transport by foot, bike and public transport more attractive.
-There is also a strong moto of the Mayor of Cluj, that "investment in education never fails".
+The focus of the Integrated Action Plan of Cluj-Napoca, is strongly linked to serving the city's ambition related to circular economy The ambitions of Cluj-Napoca is to become climate neutral by 2050 and to replace all public transportations vehicles with non-polluting vehicles by 2030.
+Moreover, Cluj-Napoca aims to improved energy efficiency for at least 40,000 apartments, and public areas around apartment blocks, which are rehabilitated to reduce car usage and make transport by foot, bike and public transport more attractive.
+Last but not least, Cluj envisions better waste management, in a more circular way and knowledge enhancement, training, awareness raising about CE, good practices regarding the involvement and engagement of population, how they did to engage people, policy regulations